21 Mind-Blowing Escapes

 The city of Venice conjures images of stunning architecture, artistic masterpieces and incomparable wine and cuisine.
-Get lost in the St. Mark's Basilica and St. Mark's Square; experience the sites and sounds of the Venice Carnival; and walk across the Rialto Bridge.
+Get lost in St. Mark's Basilica and St. Mark's Square; experience the sights and sounds of Venice Carnival; and walk across the Rialto Bridge.

 5. Jellyfish Lake, Palau

-Palau truly is one of the world's most beautiful tropical paradises.
-Located 500 miles from the Philippines, the island is famous for Jellyfish Lake.
-Here, a special species of jellyfish has been trapped in the lake and, over time, they've lost their ability to sting.
-A unique and unforgettable swimming and diving adventure, it earned the number 5 spot on our countdown.
+Palau is truly one of the world's most beautiful tropical paradises.
+Located 500 miles from the Philippines, the island is famous for Jellyfish Lake, where a special species of jellyfish has been trapped.
+Over time, the creatures have lost their ability to sting, making for a unique and unforgettable swimming and diving adventure.

 4. Santorini, Greece

-Santorini, Greece, is located in the Cyclades of the Aegean Sea and has one of the most beautiful landscapes in the world.
+The Greek island of Santorini is located in the Cyclades of the Aegean Sea and has one of the most beautiful landscapes in the world.
 The villages are built on cliffs and overlook a submerged volcano.
-Those who visit Santorini flock to Oia, a town offering stunning views of the sunset.
+Those who visit Santorini flock to Oia, a town that offers stunning views of the sunset.

 3. Grand Canyon, Arizona

 Carved by the mighty Colorado River, the Grand Canyon is an unbelievable chasm that cuts 5,000 feet into the earth's crust.
-The canyon is 277 miles long, up to 18 miles wide and over one mile deep.
+The canyon is 277 miles long, up to 18 miles wide and more than a mile deep.
 Its vista is mesmerizing and awe-inspiring.

 2. Zambezi River Rafting, Zambia

-From a mighty river in America to another in Zambia, only the truly brave of heart risk whitewater-rafting on the Zambezi River.
-The river is classified as a high-volume, pool-drop river and floods between February and the end of June.
+From a mighty river in America to another in Zambia.
+Only the truly brave of heart risk white-water rafting on the Zambezi River.
+It is classified as a high-volume, pool-drop river and floods between February and the end of June.
 At times, the volume is 4 times that of the Colorado River, so make sure you're prepared before running the Zambezi.

 1. Angkor Wat, Cambodia

 Angkor Wat is one of the most important archaeological sites in Southeast Asia.
-Another UNESCO-protected location, it contains the remains of the different capitals of the Khmer Empire, including the Temple of Angkor Wat and the Bayon Temple.
-Marvel at this jaw-dropping and eye-opening historical preservation.
+Another UNESCO-protected location, it contains the remains of the different capitals of the Khmer Empire, including the Temple of Angkor Wat and Bayon Temple.
+Marvel at this jaw-dropping and eye-opening historical landmark.